1231301695/TT4L_G6_Requirements_Project/SRS.md

 ###

 ### **1.3.2 Product functions** {#1.3.2-product-functions}

-Figure 1.3.2.1 below shows the generic use case diagram for the EduAxis with Campus Management System and SMS Gateway Integration.

-![][image4]
-_Figure 1.3.2.1: Generic Use Case Diagram_

 Table 1.3.2.1 below contains the list of functions to be implemented into the system which are organized by actors defined for this system.